 Most of what’s here are George Murray’s typed and published poems, interspersed with the random quips, notes, and oddities of prose he showered on his loved ones, either thoughtfully typed, or written with perfect penmanship.
 We imagine he smiled as he nodded towards Ogden Nash and other humorist poets, and tossed in a pun (or two, or three), as he wrote the personal bits to us, amused by his own playful thoughts, and gleefully anticipating our reactions…

-And of course, all poems and other words of his, on this site, are COPYRIGHT George Murray, 1928 – 2010, ALL RIGHTS RESERVED.
+All poems and other words of his, on this site, are COPYRIGHT George Murray, ALL RIGHTS RESERVED.